TMHBBV/unbxdocs./docs/Search/introducing-unbxd-search-browse.md

 ## Use Cases

-**Use case:** How Netcore Unbxd Search and Browse improves product discovery for a bag brand
+**Use case:** How Netcore Unbxd Search improves product discovery for a bag brand

 **Scenario:** Consider an e-commerce site for backpacks, totes, and travel bags.